 Canada has the world's longest coastline.
 It has mostly plains with towering mountains on the west and lowlands on the east.
-Not many people live in the northern part the northern part because it is so cold.
-Show a map ar
+Not many people live in the northern part because it is so cold.

 Show a map and outline the six land regions.
 (1) The Cordillers.
 These are mountains where mining, fishing, and forestry are important.
 (2) Northwest Territories.
 Little grows here because of the cold.
 The few people who live here mostly hunt and fish.
 (3) Interior Plains.
 Farms and forests.
 (4) Canadian Shield.
-This is a bare, rocky area that covers half of Canada south of Hudson Bay and east to southern Quebec.
-(5) Atlantic Provinces.
-Mostly small communities where fishing, forestry and mining are important, (6) Great Lakes-St. Lawrence Lowlands.
+This is a bare, rocky area that covers half of Canada south of Hudson Bay and east (5) Atlantic to southern Quebec.
+Provinces.
+Mostly small communities where fishing, forestry and mining are important.
+(6) Great Lakes-St. Lawrence Lowlands.
 Farming and manufacturing.
 More than half of Canada's people live here.
 This is also one of the world's longest inland waterways.
 Canadian Indians are called "First Nations" peoples.
 Natives of the northern coast are called Inuits.
 This is another name for Eskimos.
-Canada has immigrants from all over the
+Canada has immigrants from all over the world.
+More than 60 languages are spoken by more that 70 ethnic groups.
+Canada and the United States are working to stop acid rain.
+Agreements have been signed to control the fuels burned in factories and cars.